 All this time it was right there.
 If I had just turned down a little side street a few weeks ago, I would have had access to far more food options sooner.
-It could have been mine.
+It all could have been mine.

-Of course it was mine all along, I just wasn’t making use of it.
+Of course, it was mine all along, I just wasn’t making use of it.
 This grocery store was just around the corner from my usual morning route around downtown, so the only thing keeping me from it was my own choice not to explore in that direction.

 It’s akin to having a box in your attic that’s full of gold.
 If you ever take the time to go through that box, you’ll be a very happy person.
 But until you do it’s just potential value, not real value.
 It’s of no use to you or anyone else.
 It’s an untapped resource.
 Just a box.